-HVACR - 02RC Refrigeration and Controls
+HVACR - 02RC Refrigeration & Controls

 The Refrigeration and Controls course introduces the student to basic refrigeration concepts and electric motors; and will also cover the EPA 608 Refrigerant certification process and test.
+In addition, the course covers the concepts of professional customer relations and service aimed at enabling the highest level of success based on customer satisfaction and retention; addresses how to cope with difficult co-workers and manage stress in the workplace, and perform as a team member in the organization.